 You need to be constantly aware of your surroundings, as well as your own actions to make sure you’re upholding the high level of safety Amazon expects at each of its locations.
 Preparing yourself both mentally and physically will make transitioning into your new role a whole lot smoother.

-There are three main positions that Amazon has been known to hire RVers for over the years.
-These positions are responsible for, as Amazon Camperforce Representatives say,
+There are three main positions that Amazon Camperforce has been known to hire RVers for over the years- Pick, Pack and Stow.

 “Getting the right product, into the right box and shipped to the right customer, every time!”Amazon Camperforce HR Rep